MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-pages-overview.md

 Creating actions can include adding activity buttons/cues to a page, configuring navigation items on a user role center, or adding Reports to a page.
 To learn how you can enable users to quickly locate the actions they want to use, see [Actions](devenv-actions-overview.md).

 ## Adding, moving, and modifying
-You can use the following methods in the `Layout` section to place and move fields and groups on the page.
+You can use the following methods in the `layout` section to place and move fields and groups on the page.
 Similarly, in the `actions` section, you use these methods to place actions in the ribbon.

 |Method example         |Applies to |
 |-----------------------|-------------|